codepath/android_guides/Creating-and-Using-Fragments.md

 ![Fragments](http://developer.android.com/images/fundamentals/fragments.png)

+### Understanding Fragments

+Here are the important things to understand about fragments:

+ * A `Fragment` is a combination of an XML layout file and a java class much like an `Activity`
+ * Using the support library, fragments are supported back to all relevant Android versions.
-A fragment has a separate layout XML file.
-A Fragment encapsulates functionality so that it is easier to reuse within activities and layouts.
-Fragments are standalone components that can contain views, events and logic.
-Within a fragment-oriented architecture, applications become navigation containers that are primarily responsible for navigation to other activities, presenting fragments and passing data.
+ * Fragments encapsulate views and logic so that it is easier to reuse within activities.
+ * Fragments are standalone components that can contain views, events and logic.

+Within a fragment-oriented architecture, **applications become navigational containers** that are primarily responsible for navigation to other activities, presenting fragments and passing data.

+### Importance of Fragments

+There are many use cases for fragments but the most common use cases include:

+ * **Reusing View and Logic Components** - Fragments enable re-use of parts of your screen including views and event logic over and over in different ways across many disparate activities.
+For example, using the same list across different data sources within an app.
+ * **Tablet Support** - Often within apps, the tablet version of an activity has a substantially different layout from the phone version which is different from the TV version.
+Fragments enable device-specific activities to reuse shared elements while also having differences.
+ * **Screen Orientation**.
+Often within apps, the portrait version of an activity has a substantially different layout from the landscape version.
+Fragments enable both orientations to reuse shared elements while also having differences.

+### Organizing your Code

+Within a fragment-heavy app, we need to remember to organize our code according to architectural best practices.
+Inside of an app which uses fragments extensively, we need to remember that the role an activity changes.

+**Activities are navigation controllers** primarily responsible for:

+   * Navigation to other activities through intents.
+   * Presenting navigational components such as the [[navigation drawer|Fragment Navigation Drawer]] or the [[viewpager|ViewPager-with-FragmentPagerAdapter]].
+   * Hiding and showing relevant fragments using the fragment manager.
+   * Receiving data from intents and passing data between fragments.

+**Fragments are content controllers** and contain most views, layouts, and related event logic including:

+   * Layouts and views displaying relevant app content
+   * Event handling logic associated with relevant views
+   * View management logic
+   * Triggering of network request through a client object
+   * Retrieval and storage of data from persistence through model objects

+To reiterate, in a fragment-based architecture, the **activities are for navigation** and the **fragments are for views and logic**.

+## Usage

 ### Defining a Fragment